Metal Box: Recording and music

 Wobble cited "Careering" as his "second-favourite track from Metal Box, and probably my favourite John Lydon vocal performance."
 Lyrically, the song is "basically about a gunman [in Northern Ireland] who is careering as a professional businessman in London."
-The song was recorded at the Townhouse during a quick nighttime session helmed by Wobble; he told journalist Simon Reynolds in an interview: "If you listen to the drum rhythm it is very similar to the sort of rhythm a drum and fife band would create. [...]
+The song was recorded at the Townhouse during a quick nighttime session led by Wobble; he told journalist Simon Reynolds in an interview: "If you listen to the drum rhythm it is very similar to the sort of rhythm a drum and fife band would create. [...]
 By now Keith had got hold of a Prophet synth, he used that on 'Careering'."
-Wobble created the drum track and bassline, while Levene played synth.
-Levene explained his synth playing in the song was an attempt to replicate the sound of ambient machine noise heard from a downstairs toilet, achieved by dropping an item on one of the synth keys to keep it going.
+Wobble created the drum track and bassline, while Levene played synthesiser.
+Levene claimed that his performance in the song was an attempt to replicate the sound of ambient machine noises heard from a downstairs toilet, which he achieved by leaving an item on the keyboard while he modulated the synthesiser.

-"No Birds Do Sing" (also listed as just "No Birds") features a line from "La Belle Dame sans Merci", a poem by John Keats, which Lydon "just borrowed a bit of because it suited this particular rant about suburbia."
-The song was recorded at the Townhouse with drummer Richard Dudanski, whom Keith Levene knew during his tenure with The 101ers.
+"No Birds Do Sing" (also listed as "No Birds") features a line from the English Romantic poet John Keats' "La Belle Dame sans Merci", which Lydon "just borrowed a bit of because it suited this particular rant about suburbia."
+The song was recorded at the Townhouse with drummer Richard Dudanski, who Keith Levene knew during his tenure with The 101ers.
 Wobble said that Dudanski made extensive and imaginative use of the tom-tom drums, and Levene told Simon Reynolds that "No Birds" is one of his favourite songs on the album.
 "All that it is is me playing the guitar part and duplicating it, but feeding the second one through this effect I'd set up on the harmoniser.
 Meanwhile John is lying under the piano and singing that weird feedback voice, while twinkling the keys at the same time, just to be annoying.
 You can hear the piano on the record," said Levene.

 "Graveyard" features a guitar part that was "made up on the spot," according to Levene.
 "I was in a very Clint Eastwood mood.
 I didn't know what I was going to play.
 Wobble's playing the bassline and drums are playing so I had to do something."
-The album version is an instrumental, a version with lyrics and vocals was retitled "Another" and released as the B-side to "Memories" in October 1979.
+The album version is an instrumental; a version with lyrics and vocals was retitled "Another" and released as the B-side to "Memories" in October 1979.